Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 - **Replay helps, as hypothesised:** removing replay increases forgetting from 0.549 to 0.614.
 - **Unexpected ablation finding:** removing the learned gate and using a fixed 50/50 combination produced statistically similar performance to the full model with a learned gate (0.514 vs 0.549).
 This suggests that the current scalar gate does not provide a clear improvement over a fixed combination weight.
 This remains an open question for future work and helps to identify which components contribute most to the observed performance.
 - **Variance across seeds is notably higher for the hybrid variants (std up to 0.17) than the baseline.** This indicates that the hybrid model improves continual learning on average but its performance still varies across random initializations.
 This limitation is discussed in Section 8.
-### 5.2 Single-run detailed results (illustrative run, forgetting = 0.7002 — the initial single run from Iteration 4 is shown in Table 1 to provide a detailed per task breakdown.
-Section 5.1 reports the final result based on the 5 seed evaluation.
+### 5.2 Single-run detailed results (illustrative run, forgetting = 0.7002)

+The initial single run from Iteration 4 is shown in Table 1 to provide a detailed per-task breakdown.
+This illustrative run was obtained during an earlier stage of development and is presented to explain the debugging process.
+The statistically reliable results are those reported in Section 5.1, which are based on the final 5-seed evaluation.

 **Baseline (backprop only):**

 | After training Task | Task 1 | Task 2 | Task 3 | Task 4 | Task 5 |